psipsi

 Paldus

-Distinguished Professor Emeritus, Department of Applied Mathematics, Department of Chemistry, and Guelph-Waterloo Center for Graduate Work in Chemistry, University of Waterloo, Canada.
+Distinguished Professor Emeritus, Department of Applied Mathematics, University of Waterloo, Canada.
 Also an Adjunct Professor, Department of Chemistry, University of Florida, Gainesville, Florida, USA.

 Email:paldus@scienide.uwaterloo.ca